sophiemiddleton/pyfitter/py-fitter/README.md

 # Developers

-The current code base has been developed by Leo Borrel, Sam Zhou, Sophie Middleton and Susan Dittmer as part of the joint Mu2e Analysis Working Group.
+The current code base has been developed by Leo Borrel, Susan Dittmer, Sophie Middleton and Sam Zhou as part of the joint Mu2e Analysis Working Group.

 # Legacy Branches